HKuz/DSforC/LWCF/README.md

 ### New Hampshire

-**Tilton, NH:** A $1.3 million waterfront park is taking shape in downtown Tilton at the site of an abandoned flour mill with help from the Land and Water Conservation Fund in partnership with state and local funding and a remarkable show of community support.
+**Tilton, NH:** A $1.3 million waterfront park took shape in downtown Tilton at the site of an abandoned flour mill with help from the Land and Water Conservation Fund in partnership with state and local funding and a remarkable show of community support.
 The 2-acre site, restored for public use by an EPA funded cleanup, will feature boat ramps, fishing piers, picnic areas and a main pavilion topped by a restored bell preserved from the mill tower.
 LWCF funding assistance: $100,000. ([Source](https://www.nps.gov/subjects/lwcf/upload/LWCF_NH.pdf))

 ### Rhode Island